lawl/opensnap/README.md

 -------------
 You'll need wmctrl.

-On most debian systems you should be able to install them by:
+On most debian systems you should be able to install it by:

 sudo apt-get install wmctrl